rethinkdb/rethinkdb-rs/api/python/index.md

 conn.reconnect(noreply_wait=True)
 {% endapibody %}

 Close and reopen a connection.
-By default, this will wait to close the connection until all outstanding noreply writes have been processed.
-This can be changed by setting `noreply_wait` to `False`.

-Closing a connection cancels all outstanding requests and frees the memory associated with any open cursors.
+Closing a connection waits until all outstanding requests have finished.
+If `noreply_wait` is set to `false`, all outstanding requests are canceled immediately.

 __Example:__ Cancel outstanding requests/queries that are no longer needed.